opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 ## Project creation in an organisation

-How to create a project in an organization:
+There are several ways in which you can create and upload a project to QField.
+- Using QFieldSync
+- Using QFieldCloud
+- Change of ownership

 !!! workflow